Differential Bundles in Commutative Algebra and Algebraic Geometry: Introduction

 Tangent categories were first introduced by Rosický in \cite{rosicky1984abstract}, and later generalized and further developed by Cockett and Cruttwell in \cite{cockett2014differential}.
 A tangent category (Definition \ref{def:tancat}) is a category equipped with an endofunctor $\mathsf{T}$ which for every object $A$ associates an object $\mathsf{T}(A)$ that ``behaves like a tangent bundle'' for $A$.
-More precisely, this behaviour is captured through various natural transformations related to the endofunctor $\mathsf{T}$ which encode basic properties such as linearity of the derivative and symmetry of mixed partial derivatives.
-The canonical example of a tangent category is the category of smooth manifolds, where the endofunctor is the tangent bundle functor (Example \ref{ex:smantancat}).
-But there are many other interesting examples of tangent categories.
+More precisely, this behaviour is captured through various natural transformations related to the endofunctor $\mathsf{T}$, which encode basic properties such as linearity of the derivative and symmetry of mixed partial derivatives.
+The canonical example of a tangent category is the category of smooth manifolds, where the endofunctor is the tangent bundle functor.
+However, there are also many other interesting examples of tangent categories.
 In fact, almost any category which has some form of ``differentiation'' for its morphisms can be given the structure of a tangent category.
 Examples of tangent categories include: \begin{itemize} \item Most generalizations of smooth manifolds form tangent categories.
-The category of ``convenient'' manifolds \cite{convenient}, the category of $C^\infty$ rings \cite{lawvereCInfinity}, and any model of synthetic differential geometry (SDG) \cite{sdg99}, all give tangent categories. \item Any Cartesian differential category \cite{blute2009cartesian}, which formalizes differential calculus over Euclidean spaces, gives a tangent category.
-In particular, there are many examples of Cartesian differential categories from computer science, such as models of the differential lambda-calculus \cite{EHRHARD20031}. \item The category of commutative rings and the category of commutative algebras are tangent categories, with a particularly simple tangent structure induced by dual numbers.
-This example will be discussed in more detail below (Section \ref{sec:comringtan}). \item ``Tangent infinity'' categories model ideas in Goodwillie functor calculus \cite{tangentInfinity}. \end{itemize} The theory of tangent categories is now well-established with a rich literature.
-There are also many things one can do in an arbitrary tangent category.
-In particular, one can discuss: \begin{itemize} \item Vector fields (Definition \ref{def:vecfield}), and prove important ideas such as the Jacobi identity \cite{jacobi}. \item The analogue of vector bundles, known as differential bundles \cite{cockett2018differential}, which is one of the main structures of focus in this paper (Section \ref{sec:diff_bundles}). \item Connections on differential bundles and corresponding results such as the Bianchi identities and the existence of geodesics \cite{connections}. \item Solutions to differential equations and dynamical systems \cite{cockett2021differential}. \item Differential forms and de Rham cohomology \cite{deRham}. \end{itemize} It is worth noting that translating these ideas from the category of smooth manifolds to an arbitrary tangent category is not a trivial process.
-The definition of a tangent category involves various natural transformations which appear in the category of smooth manifolds, but are not generally seen as central to differential geometry.
-In a tangent category, these natural transformations are the core part of the structure, and so to translate a desired notion to an arbitrary tangent category, one must translate the definition to make appropriate use of those natural transformations.
-The fact that one can do so with many of the central notions of differential geometry provides evidence that the abstract notion of a tangent category is indeed a good categorical generalization of differential geometry.
-A central question of tangent category theory is to understand what these notions look like in the various examples of tangent categories.
-In categories which generalize the category of smooth manifolds (such as convenient manifolds, or synthetic differential geometry), these generally reconstruct existing definitions in these subjects.
-But in other areas, what these notions give is less obvious.
+The category of ``convenient'' manifolds \cite{convenient}, the category of $C^\infty$ rings \cite{lawvereCInfinity}, and any model of synthetic differential geometry (SDG) \cite{sdg99} are all tangent categories. \item Any Cartesian differential category \cite{blute2009cartesian}, which formalizes differential calculus over Euclidean spaces, gives a tangent category.
+In particular, there are many examples of Cartesian differential categories from computer science, such as models of the differential lambda-calculus \cite{EHRHARD20031}. \item The category of commutative rings, and more generally categories of commutative algebras, are tangent categories, whose tangent bundle is given by dual numbers (Section \ref{sec:comringtan}). \item The categories of affine schemes and schemes are tangent categories, where the tangent bundle is induced by the K\"{a}hler differentials (Section \ref{sec:comringoptan}). \item One can extend the definition of a tangent category to ``tangent infinity'' categories, which can be used to model ideas from Goodwillie functor calculus \cite{tangentInfinity}. \end{itemize}